Skip to content

 Database Setup

-Please check the setup of the main backend API where it is described how to set up the database, however read through the documentation below to ensure all the required tables and views exist.
+Please refer to the Database section for an overview of the tables, and read through the documentation below to ensure all the required tables and views exist.

 This project is dependable on tables and views to exist in the Database.